liewvk/slotm/README.md

 # `Slot Machine`

 This is a slot machine created with ReactJS as frontend and Motoko as backend in ICP.
+It has been deployed to the IC mainnet, the URL is: https://xbtbj-daaaa-aaaad-aaicq-cai.icp0.io/

 To get started, you might want to explore the project directory structure and the default configuration file.
 Working with this project in your development environment will not affect any production deployment or identity tokens.